nbdan01/OCR-2-MSD-analysis/README.md

 # Simulation
-## Step 1: GEnerating the trajectories
+## Step 1: Generate the trajectories
 - Open the script `Generate_trajectories.mat`
 - Choose the Folder to save the trajectories in the variable `Foldersave`